LizzieMerrill/startup/notes.md

 http://54.161.140.228/ OR http://aquariapp.com/ OR http://*.aquariapp.com/, where * is any viable text

+### 10/27/23: Simon CSS
+I was able to get Simon CSS deployed to production.
+I learned that the console can be very difficult if you do not know which directory you are in AGAIN.
+I am afraid I did my simon HTML wrong, so I'll have to check that.

 ### 10/3/23: Simon HTML
 I was able to get Simon HTML into my VS code and started on my project.
 I learned that the console can be very difficult if you do not know which directory you are in.